lucas42/lucos_configy/README.md

 * `application/x-yaml` - YAML.
 * `text/csv;header=present` - Comma-separated values, where the first row specifies the variable names.
 * `text/csv;header=absent` - Comma-separated values, where there is no header row.

+## Query parameters
+The following GET parameters can be added to the endpoints to control the output:
+* `fields` - A comma-separated list of field names to include in the response (defaults to all fields)